xdong05/xdong05.github.io/_pages/openings.md

 [Opening 5]({{ site.baseurl }}/downloads/PHD2.pdf).

 ### Applications for PhD and Postdoc positions
-If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:milan.allan@gmail.com).
-State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
-No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
+If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:xldong@ucdavis.edu).
+State briefly why you are interested and attach a CV. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.

 We especially welcome postdocs with fellowships.
-I'd be happy to support you, also after you apply to our group.
-Take a look at the [veni fellowship](https://www.nwo.nl/en/calls/nwo-talent-programme-veni-science-domain) or the Marie Curie fellowship (currently closed, next deadline probably Fall 2021, [here is last years call]({{ site.baseurl }}/downloads/h2020-wp1820-msca_en.pdf)).
-In many country, there are also fellowships available for outdoing postdocs.**
+I'd be happy to develop applications with you.
+Please take a look at the [CPB Postdoctoral Fellowship at UC Davis](https://cpb.ucdavis.edu/cpb-postdoc-fellowship), or [Chancellor's Postdoctoral Fellowship Program (CPFP) at UC Davis](https://grad.ucdavis.edu/chancellors-postdoctoral-fellowship-program-cpfp), or NSF Postdoctoral Research Fellowships through different programs, e.g., [Biology](https://beta.nsf.gov/funding/opportunities/postdoctoral-research-fellowships-biology-prfb), [Earth Science](https://beta.nsf.gov/funding/opportunities/ear-postdoctoral-fellowships-ear-pf).

 ### Master projects for Leiden University students
-If you are a Master student at Leiden University looking for a Master project, contact me (or any group member) per email or stop by my office.
+If you are a Master student at UC Davis looking for a Master project, contact me by email.

 ### Bsc / Master students from elsewhere
-If you are interested in pursuing a Master degree at Leiden University, see [mastersinleiden.nl](http://www.mastersinleiden.nl/programmes/physics/en/introduction).
-Sometimes, we take master students or summer interns if we get exceptional applicants (this usually means very good grades and a personal recommendation).
+If you are interested in pursuing a Master degree at UC Davis.
+Sometimes, we take master students or summer interns if we get exceptional applicants.

 <figure>